3 Signs that you need more recovery time in your running programme

 2. Tight muscles that won’t let up

-Top tip: Listen to your muscles – if they don’t respond to stretching and foam rolling, add in more recovery days and dial down your training for a bit.
+Top tip: Listen to your muscles – if they don’t respond to stretching and foam rolling, add in more recovery days and dial down your training for a while.

 3. Feeling constantly tired